 - e.
-The infrastructure manager is entitled to make the values of the information and performance indicators, as referred to the Railways Act or Article 7.3 points a and b of the Concession, available to the concession authorities unless determined otherwise in the Access Agreement or Article 7.5 of the Concession.
-The infrastructure manager is not entitled to provide underlying data associated with these values to the concession authorities, as this is business confidential data and the railway undertaking also considers this data as confidential within the meaning of Article 6.1.b. - f.
+The infrastructure manager is entitled to make the values of the information and performance indicators, as referred to the Railways Act or the Concession, available.
+The infrastructure manager is not entitled to provide underlying data associated with these values, as this is business confidential data and the railway undertaking also considers this data as confidential within the meaning of Article 6.1.b. - f.
 The infrastructure manager is entitled to provide train flow information to its auxiliary persons, exclusively for use within the framework of the agreement concluded between the infrastructure manager and the auxiliary persons regarding the performance of work on the management of the railways, insofar as the auxiliary persons require that information within the context of the work on the management of the railways as assigned by the infrastructure manager.
-Infraspeed Maintenance B.V. is for the application of this article regarded as the auxiliary persons of the infrastructure manager. - 4.
+Infraspeed Maintenance B.V. is for the application of this article regarded as the auxiliary persons of the infrastructure manager. - g.
+The infrastructure manager is entitled to share confidential data in the context of incidents and accidents if and insofar as the provisions of the Railway Interoperability and Safety Regulations and/or the Safety Directive 2016/798/EU require Manager to do so. - 3.
 Provisions regarding information on other titleholders (third-party interest) - a.
-Titleholders will observe the confidentiality of any information acquired via the information systems of the infrastructure manager or consultations organised by the infrastructure manager about capacity allocation, train service handling and/or the company performance data of other titleholders.
+Titleholders will observe the confidentiality of any information acquired via the information systems of the infrastructure manager or consultations organised by the infrastructure manager about capacity requests, train service handling and/or the company performance data of other titleholders.
 This information may not be used as evidence in legal procedures between the titleholder and other titleholders. - b.
-Titleholders accept that information on their capacity requests, capacity allocation, the train service handling and/or company performance data will via the information systems of the infrastructure manager become available to managers of connected railway networks and other titleholders who have accepted these General Terms & Conditions.
+Titleholders accept that information on their capacity requests, the train service handling and/or company performance data will via the information systems of the infrastructure manager become available to managers of connected railway networks and other titleholders who have accepted these General Terms & Conditions.